CheeGY/cheegy.github.io/menu/about.md

 title: About
 ---

-This page is a consolidation of thoughts in my continual pursuit of knowledge.
-The posts act as reference for key mathematical concepts that are important, but often slip my mind.
+This page is a consolidation of thoughts in a continual pursuit of knowledge.
+The posts act as reference for key mathematical concepts that are important, but intermittently forgotten.

 ---